Rainicy/CNN/README.md

+# CNN PROJECT

-This is the project for crawling CNN news articles and comments from Disqus.
+**_This is the project for crawling CNN news articles and comments from Disqus._**

-DICTIONARY DESCRIPTION:
+## DICTIONARY DESCRIPTION:

-*NOTE: ',' in each Format means '\t' in the file.
+NOTE: ',' in each Format means '\t' in the file.

-1. Article Tables:
+- 1. Article Tables:

     1) Author Table: